 Health occasionally detects small concentrations of Pu-239/240, Sr-90, and isotopes of uranium in biota samples and tritium in wine samples.
-Health does not typically detect gamma emitting radionuclides in biota or wine samples.
+Health does not typically detect gamma emitting radionuclides in biota or wine samples, but did detect Cs-137 in vegetation from the 200 Area.